gienyne/SenseLink-Firmware-FreeRtos/README.md

 ```

 Every byte was accounted for.
 Exceeding the heap caused `osThreadCreate()`
-to return `NULL` silently — diagnosed by toggling LD2 on a null handle check.
+to return `NULL` silently, diagnosed by toggling LD2 on a null handle check.

 ---